chhuang-one/sqxclib/README.md

 	sq_query_where(query, "age > %d", 5);
 ```

-use C macro to produce query
+use macro to produce query

 ```c
 #include <sqxclib.h>